blami/dotfiles/tmpl/license/CC BY-NC-SA4.0.md

   You produce, the following conditions also apply.

-  1. The Adapter’s License You apply must be a Creative Commons license with the same License Elements, this version or later, or a BY-SA Compatible License.
+  1. The Adapter’s License You apply must be a Creative Commons license with the same License Elements, this version or later, or a BY-NC-SA Compatible License.

   2. You must include the text of, or the URI or hyperlink to, the Adapter's